-In the Locking status parameter the Hardware locked option is displayed \rightarrow \square 136.
-In addition, on the local display the \square -symbol appears in front of the parameters in the header of the operational display and in the navigation view.
+In the Locking status parameter the Hardware locked option is displayed $\rightarrow$ $\square$ 148.
+In addition, on the local display the $\square$ -symbol appears in front of the parameters in the header of the operational display and in the navigation view.

-- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - ightharpoonup No option is displayed in the Locking status parameter ightharpoonup 136.
-On the local display, the 🗈-symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.
+- 2. Setting the write protection (WP) switch on the main electronics module to the OFF position (factory setting) disables hardware write protection. - display, the 🗈-symbol disappears from in front of the parameters in the header of the operational display and in the navigation view.